Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The metastable regime

 where $\phi_{n-1}(\beta)$ is a function depending only upon $\beta$.
 This is done with the help of three geometric lemmas.
-First we show that a configuration $\sigma$ having at most $m_n$ pluses and such that $H^{n\pm}_{R}(\sigma) \,\leq\, \Ga_{n-1} $ can have at most $m_{n-1}$ pluses.
-The next point is that, when the number of pluses in the configuration $\eta$ is less than $m_{n-1}$, the Hamiltonian in $R$ with $n\pm$ boundary conditions will always be larger than the Hamiltonian in $Q$ with $n-1\pm$ boundary conditions, up to a polynomial correcting factor.

-{\bf Step 9: Reduction to a box $\Phi$ of side length of order $\exp(\beta L_{n-1})$.} We are now able to apply the induction hypothesis at rank $n-1$: Up to a $\SES$ event, there is no space--time cluster of diameter larger than $\exp({\b L_{n-1}})$ for the process in $\Delta$ with $n-1\pm$ boundary conditions.
-Therefore the vertical crossing of $\Delta$ has to occur in a box $\Phi$ of side length of order $\exp({\b L_{n-1}})$.
+First we show that a configuration $\sigma$ having at most $m_n$ pluses and such that $H^{n\pm}_{R}(\sigma) \leq \Ga_{n-1} $ can have at most $m_{n-1}$ pluses.
+The next point is that, when the number of pluses in the configuration $\eta$ is less than $m_{n-1}$, the Hamiltonian in $R$ with $n\pm$ boundary conditions will always be larger than the Hamiltonian in $Q$ with $n-1\pm$ boundary conditions, up to a polynomial correcting factor. \textit{Step} 9: \textit{Reduction to a box $\Phi$ of side length of order $\exp(\beta L_{n-1})$.} We are now able to apply the induction hypothesis at rank $n-1$: Up to a $\SES$ event, there is no space--time cluster of diameter larger than $\exp({\b L_{n-1}})$ for the process in $\Delta$ with $n-1\pm$ boundary conditions.
+Therefore the vertical crossing of $\Delta$ has to occur in a box $\Phi$ of side length of order $\exp({\b L_{n-1}})$. \textit{Step} 10: \textit{Reduction to boxes $\Phi_i\subset\Phi$ of vertical side length of order $\ln\beta/ \ln\ln\beta$.} We partition $\Phi$ in slabs $\Phi_i$ of height $\ln\beta/\ln\ln\beta$, the number of these slabs is of order $\ln\ln\beta$.
+We can choose a subfamily of slabs such that two slabs of the subfamily are at distance larger than $5(d-n+2)\ln\ln\beta$.
+Since $\Phi$ endowed with $n-1\pm$ boundary conditions is vertically crossed before time $\exp (\beta(\kappa-L_n) )/ (\ln\beta)^2$, so are each of these slabs $\Phi_i$. \textit{Step} 11: \textit{Conclusion of the induction step.} Each slab $\Phi_i$ is crossed, and each of these crossings implies that a large $\STC$ is created.
+The dynamics in each slab $\Phi_i$ with $n-1\pm$ boundary conditions are essentially independent, thanks to the boundary conditions and the hypothesis on the initial law.
+It follows that the probability of creating simultaneously these $\ln\ln\beta$ large $\STC$ is $\SES$.